GrayGhost99/library-mgmt-system/documentation/ReadMe.txt

 Add a book:
-	1. Type the Title of the book in the apropriate box.
+	1. Type the Title of the book in the appropriate box.
-	2. Type the Author Name of the book in the apropriate box.
+	2. Type the Author Name of the book in the appropriate box.
-	3. Type the ISBN of the book in the apropriate box.
+	3. Type the ISBN of the book in the appropriate box.
 	4. Click the Add Book button.
 	5. Notification will appear showing the book was added.
 	6. The list updates to show the book.